 Commission employees participate in either the Civil Service Retirement System (CSRS) or the Federal Employees' Retirement System (FERS).
 Employees participating in CSRS contribute 7% of their basic pay to the plan, and the Commission makes a matching contribution.
-For employees participating in the FERS program, the Commission makes a contribution of 10.7% of basic pay.
+For employees participating in the FERS program, the Commission makes a contribution of 11.7% of basic pay.

-On January 1, 1987, FERS went into effect pursuant to Public Law 99-335.
+On January 1, 1987, FERS went into effect pursuant to Public Law 99 335.
 Most employees hired after December 31, 1983, are automatically covered by FERS and Social Security.
 Employees hired prior to January 1, 1984, could elect either to join FERS and Social Security or remain in CSRS.
 FERS offers a savings plan in which the Commission automatically contributes 1% of employees' basic pay and matches any employee contribution up to an additional 4% of basic pay.
 For most employees hired since December 31, 1983, the Commission also contributes the employer's matching share for Social Security.

 The actuarial present value of accumulated benefits, assets available for benefits, and unfunded pension liability of CSRS and FERS is not allocated to individual departments and agencies and is, therefore, not disclosed by the Commission.
-Total pension expense paid by the Commission for both plans for fiscal years 2010 and 2009 was approximately \$15.9 million and \$14.6 million, respectively as of September 30th.
-During fiscal years 2010 and 2009 as of September 30th, an additional \$16.2 million and \$12.6 million, respectively, of pension and life and health insurance expense was recognized by the Commission for amounts that will ultimately be funded through the Office of Personnel Management.
+Total pension expense paid by the Commission for both plans for fiscal years 2011 and 2010 was approximately \$17.3 million and \$15.9 million, respectively as of September 30th.
+For fiscal years ended September 30, 2011 and 2010, an additional \$15.5 million and \$16.2 million, respectively, of pension and life and health insurance expense was recognized by the Commission for amounts that will ultimately be funded through the Office of Personnel Management.
 This amount is also recorded as an imputed financing source.